 - Placement in the top 10% of their graduating high school class, or an un-weighted GPA of 3.7;

-- US Citizenship or permanent resident of the US and Nevada residency; Non-US citizens must have a permanent resident visa and Nevada residency;
+- Must be a Nevada resident and US Citizenship or permanent resident of the US; Non-US citizens must have a permanent resident visa and Nevada residency;

 - Attend a Nevada high school for a minimum of two years and graduate from a Nevada high school;

 - Applicants must be first-time freshman applicants to UNR or UNLV and must have applied to the undergraduate institution by February 1st.
 Students must select which university they will attend before applying to the BS-MD program;